remenska/iSDM/README.md

 NOTE for Windows:
 Do not install as Administrator unless admin privileges are required.
 If you encounter any issues during installation, please temporarily disable your anti-virus software during install, then immediately re-enable it.
+In the dialog **Advanced Options**, check both options: *Add Anaconda to my PATH environment variable*, and *Register Anaconda as my default Python*.
 ##### Step 2: Create a python environment and install the following packages:
 ```
 conda create --name=biodiversity six pandas ipython-notebook scikit-learn git basemap matplotlib xlrd numba gdal rasterio python=3